collisionspace/ReuseIdentifierMacro/README.md

 # ReuseIdentifierMacro
-A Reuse Identifier Macro that useful in generation of a reuse id for your UICollectionViewCells and UITableViewCells
+A Reuse Identifier Macro that is useful in generation of a reuse id for your UICollectionViewCells and UITableViewCells

 To use within your projects, you'll need SPM and import this package in.